davebraze/OtoP-2/readme.md

    serially, and store the results in the corresponding subfolders (1 to N, N is the number of runs preset).

-   type: `sh SerRunLoc.sh NUM ITER REP SAMP MET VTHRES RECVEC`
+   type: `sh SerRunLoc.sh NUM ITER REP PTOP ITERPtoP REPPtoP SAMP MET VTHRES RECVEC`

-   * NUM: number of runs to be conducted, each using a different random seed;
+   * NUM: number of runs to be conducted, each using a different random seed.
+This argument must be given;

-   * The other parameters are the same as above and optional.
+   * The other arguments are the same as above and optional.

 ## Yale HPC